Hennion History, Family Crest & Coats of Arms

 Early Origins of the Hennion family

 The surname Hennion was first found in Sussex, where they held a family seat from early times.
 The family name is derived from a very popular Welsh personal name.
 In the 11th century Einion was a Welsh prince and warrior, son of Collwyn.
 Prince Einion played a great part in the famous legend of the Conquest of Glamorgan by the Normans.
 Today Port Eynon (Port Einon) is a village in Swansea, Wales.
 In England, the personal name can be found in Shropshire as early as 1159, where Ennian filius Gieruero was registered.

 Early History of the Hennion family

-Another 171 words (12 lines of text) are included under the topic Early Hennion History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hennion research.
+Another 86 words (6 lines of text) are included under the topic Early Hennion History in all our PDF Extended History products and printed products wherever possible.

 Hennion Spelling Variations